 Although the image of Germany internationally is that of a country full of serious and hardworking people who do not know how to enjoy life, the facts are quite the opposite.
 First and foremost, Germany is a country of beautiful landscapes and lakes.
-Also, there is everything that a young student international student would need to enjoy staying and studying for getting a degree.
+Also, there is everything that a young international student would need to enjoy staying and studying for getting a degree.
 Contrary to the backdated belief, student life in Germany is full of excitement and fun!

-Germany provides researchers with top-class infrastructure, and offers them a wide variety of disciplines.
+Germany provides researchers with top-class infrastructure and offers them a wide variety of disciplines.
 Also, research in Germany need not happen only in universities.
 There are institutions run by the federal state authorities, companies and non-university institutions that not only promote but sponsor research.
 German research facilities have competent and extremely supportive staff, giving international students one of the best reasons to study in Germany.

 After this level, it becomes mandatory for all students to attend school for nine years.
-The secondary schooling system in Germany has three different levels- one for the most talented and meritorious children, another for those are at the intermediate level, and one for those who want vocational education.
+The secondary schooling system in Germany has three different levels- one for the most talented and meritorious children, another for those who are at the intermediate level, and one for those who want vocational education.

 For the international students who want to start their study in Germany journey earlier, bachelor's are the perfect way to approach.
 Many students from all over the world look forward to studying in Germany once they finish schooling.
 No matter what the background is, there are programs for science, commerce and art students.
-A large number of English taught courses in Germany are for the Masters, however, that is rapidly changing since the past few years.
+A large number of English taught courses in Germany are for the Masters, however, that is rapidly changing over the past few years.
 Here is all you need to know: Study in Germany after 12th.

 The admission process for the Undergraduate Programs is quite competitive for the Universities in Germany.

 Check Out:- Documents required for Apply German Student Visa

 To apply for a Master’s Degree, the basic requirements remain the same.

 German Law requires every individual in the country to have a medical cover.
 International students are not any exception to that law.
-Apart from some exception to EU students, every international student should have Health Insurance coverage.
-There are two type of Health Insurance in Germany:
+Apart from some exceptions to EU students, every international student should have Health Insurance coverage.
+There are two types of Health Insurance in Germany:

-As we already know, education offered is of a very high standard in Germany, and is cheap.
-International students can get tuition free education.
+As we already know, the education offered is of a very high standard in Germany and is cheap.
+International students can get tuition-free education.
 Also, since universities in the country function under the government, no compromise is made in any aspect of maintaining the high standard of the academic environment and output, whether at the undergraduate level, or at the Masters, or at the research level.

 For a large number of international students, this option is why they are attracted to Germany the most.
 International students have free access to the German job market, and we have already discussed how rich it is.
 For students of non-EU or non-EEA countries, there is the option of working while studying, for one hundred and twenty days a year.
 The earning could very well be six to ten euros every hour.

 It is therefore not a surprise that a large number of Germany’s international students are Indian.
 For Indian students, the weather, the life and the educational and professional opportunities that the country offers are too lucrative to be ignored.
-The only requirements for Indian students are to have all paperwork in place, and to be really determined to come out with flying colours from a world-class system of education.
+The only requirements for Indian students are to have all paperwork in place and to be really determined to come out with flying colours from a world-class system of education.

 While study and work can be done separately, what if there is an option that will give you industry experience and would also cover your academics?
 Turns out, there is.
-There are dual study programs in Germany that allows candidates an industrial training and theory education in one degree, and the final assessment will also be done on both the aspects of the program, i.e. Theory and Practical.
+There are dual study programs in Germany that allow candidates industrial training and theory education in one degree, and the final assessment will also be done on both the aspects of the program, i.e. Theory and Practical.

 On completion of your study program, the residence permit also gets expired.
 Based on your course, you might get a stay back permit up to 18 months after the studies.
-You should and must find a job before the completion of the program, or during your stay back period if you want to continue working after studies.
+You should and must find a job before the completion of the program, or during your stay back period if you want to continue working after your studies.